 8. Soak up in the relaxing vibes of Tanjung Kling

-Amongst the myriad places of interest in Malacca, Tanjung Kling is well-known for its gorgeous Puteri beach and the tomb of one of the greatest Malay warriors.
+Amongst the myriad places of interest, Tanjung Kling is well-known for its gorgeous Puteri beach and the tomb of one of the greatest Malay warriors.
 The 2.5km stretch of beach offers panoramic views and is a wonderful place to put your feet up and relax, relish the local food at the food stalls or hang out in the night market along the shore.
+This is one of the best places to visit in Malacca at night.
 You can also visit the Hang Tuah mausoleum to pay homage to the legendary warrior and get an insight into his life.

 9. Feel the mystical vibes of Pulau Besar

 Also called the Big Island, this mystical island off the south-east coast of Malacca is a great choice for places to visit in Malacca for a memorable day trip.
 The island is frequented by spirituality seekers who come to visit the meditation caves of Muslim mystics.
-You can also choose to simply relax at the palm-shaded beaches soaking in the tranquillity and natural beauty of the isle.
+You can also choose to simply relax at the palm-shaded beaches soaking in the tranquility and natural beauty of this “instagramable” place in Malacca.
 Jungle hiking is also a rewarding experience for the outdoor junkies.

 10. A date with the Hawksbill at Pulau Upeh